Editor’s Note: This article was originally published on November 15, 2018 and has been updated for accuracy on September 12, 2019.

 On September 30, 2018, California Governor Jerry Brown, approved Senate Bill 1343 (SB 1343), which expands rules for required sexual harassment prevention training for businesses.

-Currently, employers with 50 or more employees must provide supervisors with sexual harassment prevention training every two years.
-By January 1, 2020, employers with 5 more employees must provide at least 2 hours of sexual harassment prevention training and at least 1 hour of training to non-supervisory employees every 2 years.
+According to the passing of Senate Bill 778, approved on August 30, 2019, by January 1, 2021, employers with 5 more employees must provide at least 2 hours of sexual harassment prevention training and at least 1 hour of training to non-supervisory employees every 2 years.